jbaron/cats/README.md

 =====================
 There is normally no need to compile CATS yourself, since all the compiled files are already included.
 But if you want to play around with it, here are the steps:

-1. Make sure you have installed TypeScript 0.9.0 or later
+1. Make sure you have installed TypeScript 0.9.1 or later

+2. Also make sure you have Nodejs and Jake installed.
+You can get node from nodejs.org and after that install Jake:

+        npm install -g jake

 2. Go to the cats directory

 3. The following will compile the required files:

-        tsc "@build"
-        tsc "@build2"
-        tsc "@build3"
+        jake

 That is all there is to it.
 The lib directory should now have an updated main.js, tsworker.js and uml.js files and you are ready to run CATS editor.